olem90/olem90/README.md

 <h3 align="left">About me:
 I am currently a front-end development student starting my second year at Noroff school of technology and digital media.
 I am 32 years old(born in 1990), and from Norway, and have lived most of my life in Trondheim, which is the city I am born and raised in.
-But I am currently living in Madrid with my girlfriend and my two bunnies.
+But I am currently living in Madrid with my girlfriend and our two bunnies.
 </h3>
 <p align="left">
 </p>